-That is just a small sample of what is going on in the Land of Enchantment.
-Continue reading for all the news that is fit to blog for the week of April 14.
+Continue reading for all the news that is fit to blog for the week of July 14.

 To break down each “capsule,” I listed the brewery (with Web page linked), its phone number and hours of operation.
 Under “Beers” are the new or seasonal beers on tap for this week.